monistode/ISA-docs/RISC_stack.md

 `store` - `000100`

-Pop the value from the register stack, then store it at `[tos]` (this whole operation does two consecutive pops from the stack)
+Pop the value from the register stack, then store it at the value the top register stack item points to (this whole operation does two consecutive pops from the stack)

 `store $imm` - `100001`